Field Reports

 - Kaiju Field Report No. 1 : Initial Findings

-- Kaiju Field Report No. 2: Seven themes fro understanding Godzilla 1954 (and therefore, ourselves)
+- Kaiju Field Report No. 2: Seven themes for understanding Godzilla 1954 (and therefore, ourselves)

 - Kaiju Field Report No. 3: On silence, experimentation, trust, and the fact that time and space are Big